Egyptian cheese

 Egyptian cheese (جبنة, /arz/) has a long history, and continues to be an important part of the Egyptian diet.
 There is evidence of cheese-making over 5,000 years ago in the time of the First Dynasty of Egypt.
 In the Middle Ages, the city of Damietta was famous for its soft, white cheese.
 Cheese was also imported, and the common hard yellow cheese, rumi, takes its name from the Arabic word for "Roman".
 Although many rural people still make their own cheese, notably the fermented mish, mass-produced cheeses are becoming more common.
 Cheese is often served with breakfast, and is included in several traditional dishes, including some desserts.

 History

 Ancient Egypt

-The manufacture of cheese is depicted in murals in Egyptian tombs from 2,000 BC.
 Two alabaster jars found at Saqqara, dating from the First Dynasty of Egypt, contained cheese.
 These were placed in the tomb about 3,000 BC.
 They were likely fresh cheeses coagulated with acid or a combination of acid and heat.
 An earlier tomb, that of King Hor-Aha may also have contained cheese which, based on the hieroglyphic inscriptions on the two jars, appear to be from Upper and Lower Egypt.
 The pots are similar to those used today when preparing mish.

 Cottage cheese was made in ancient Egypt by churning milk in a goatskin and then straining the residue using a reed mat.

 The Museum of Ancient Egyptian Agriculture displays fragments of these mats.
+A mural from the tomb of Ipuy (TT217) has been interpreted as depicting a goatherd churning of milk in a goatskin, while a woman handles cheese as white balls.